Oakland-based visual artist

 This site is a snapshot of drawings in flux.
 Much of what you see no longer exists that way.
 Periodically, I scan new images and reconcile pixels with paper.

-I’m inspired by the melancholic quality in the work of Kay Sage and Leon Spilliaert, the tones and linework in Herbert James Draper’s sketches, the bouncing color in many Renoir paintings, the lurid psychedelia of ‘70s horror and sexploitation films, and the eeriness and intricacy of Victorian Gothic interior design.
+Inspirations include the eerie melancholy of Kay Sage and Leon Spilliaert, the tones/linework in Herbert James Draper’s sketches, the bouncing color in Renoir paintings, the lurid psychedelia of ‘70s horror/sexploitation films, and the rich ornateness of Victorian Gothic interior design.
 Recently, I discovered the art of Emil Ferris, who works with a similar visual vocabulary and is maddeningly good at it.